bloomberg/memray/README.md

 - Analyze allocations in applications to help discover the cause of high memory usage.
 - Find memory leaks.
-- Find hotspots in code which cause a lot of allocations.
+- Find hotspots in code that cause a lot of allocations.

 Note that Memray only works on Linux and cannot be installed on other platforms.